Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Introduction

 \section{Introduction}

 Cold atom interferometers\cite{berman1997atom, Baudon_1999} represent a state-of-the-art technique in precision metrology, based on the quantum coherent superposition of matter waves.
-By cooling and coherently manipulating atomic clouds to generate interference effects, they can surpass the standard quantum limit imposed on conventional optical interferometers, offering superior sensitivity and precision.
+By cooling and coherently manipulating atomic clouds to generate interference effects, they can surpass the standard quantum limit imposed on conventional optical interferometers, offering superior sensitivity and precision\cite{Giovannetti_2004}.
 Atom interferometry based on matter-wave interference enables ultra-high-precision measurements across a broad range of applications, including linear acceleration\cite{rakholia2014dual, canuel2006six}, rotation\cite{dutta2016continuous,gustavson2000rotation}, and the Earth's gravitational field\cite{louchet2011influence}, as well as its gradient and curvature\cite{mcguirk2002sensitive,rosi2015measurement}.
 These systems are also employed in the precise determination of fundamental physical constants\cite{rosi2014precision,lamporesi2008determination} and in tests of the weak equivalence principle\cite{asenbaum2020atom}.

 In light-pulse atom interferometry, a $\pi/2$-$\pi$-$\pi/2$ laser pulse sequence coherently splits, redirects, and recombines atomic wave packets.
 Achieving optimal sensitivity—either by enlarging the interferometer area or maintaining quantum coherence—requires that the $\pi/2$ and $\pi$ pulses operate with high fidelity.
-However, imperfections arising from electromagnetic field fluctuations, atomic velocity spread, quantum state inhomogeneity, and laser intensity or frequency drifts lead to pulse area and detuning errors, which degrade the fidelity of quantum state manipulation\cite{wu2019gravity,bidel2013compact}.
+However, imperfections arising from electromagnetic field fluctuations, laser intensity or frequency fluctuation, atomic velocity spread, and quantum state inhomogeneity lead to pulse area and detuning errors, which degrade the fidelity of quantum state manipulation.
+While quantum state inhomogeneity relates to an imperfect initial population distribution, the atomic velocity spread, resulting from thermal motion, introduces a distribution of detuning errors across the atomic ensemble.
+Both of these effects limit the number of coherent control operations and reduce the interference fringe contrast.\cite{wu2019gravity,bidel2013compact}.
 These imperfections limit the number of coherent control operations that can be performed before decoherence occurs.

 To mitigate such effects, composite\cite{van2014interferometry,jager2014optimal} and shaped pulse\cite{daems2013robust,szigeti2012momentum,muller2008atom,luo2016contrast} techniques—originally developed in quantum information processing\cite{peterson2020enhancing,cross2015optimized} and nuclear magnetic resonance (NMR)\cite{vandersypen2004nmr,cummins2003tackling}—have been employed to generate control pulses robust to fluctuations in interaction strength and detuning.
 These methods are also applicable to cold atom interferometers.
 Shaped pulses, adiabatic rapid passage, and composite sequences use tailored time-dependent interactions to faithfully implement the desired quantum operations while compensating for system inhomogeneities\cite{fang2018improving,kovachy2012adiabatic,cummins2000use}.